White House says it will not participate in Wednesday's Trump impeachment hearing

 Congressional investigators have been looking into whether Trump abused his power by pressuring Ukraine to launch investigations of former Democratic Vice President Joe Biden, who is running to unseat him in the 2020 presidential election, and a discredited conspiracy theory that Ukraine, not Russia, interfered in the 2016 U.S. presidential election.

-The first-in-a-series of expected Judiciary proceedings will hear testimony on the impeachment process established under the U.S. Constitution from a panel of legal experts that has yet to be named.
+The first in a series of expected Judiciary proceedings will hear testimony on the impeachment process established under the U.S. Constitution from a panel of legal experts that has yet to be named.

 Hearings before the committee, which has responsibility for crafting any formal charges against Trump, are a major step toward possible charges.
 Democratic House Speaker Nancy Pelosi, who will make the final decision, has not yet said whether the Republican president should be impeached.
 But in a letter to supporters last week, she called for him to be held accountable for his actions.

-Trump has denied any wrongdoing, calling the impeachment inquiry a sham.”
+Trump has denied any wrongdoing, calling the impeachment inquiry a sham.

 Nadler also set a second deadline of 5 p.m.
 (2200 GMT) on Friday for Trump to say whether he or his legal counsel would participate in further proceedings expected next week to examine evidence against him.